codebrainz/geany-themes/ADDING-A-THEME.md

 There are some meta-data files in the repository that (are not yet) used by some plugin to list/update geany schemes.
-It's simple to update these files by running `make indices` command in the root directory of the tree.
+It's simple to update these files by running `make index` command in the root directory of the tree.

 If you don't have GNU make (ex. on Windows), don't worry about doing